matmarczuk/HouseWebService/README.md

+## Short description
 Simple python REST webservice connected with SQL database.
-Webservice is dedicated to Intelligent House android app.
+Webservice is dedicated to Intelligent House android app, but can easily be adjusted to your individual needs.

-# Run
+## How to run

 ### Create mysql database
 When logged in to your mysql server type in console